pyelasticsearch/pyelasticsearch/README.rst

 * pyes's dead-server handling just throws up its hands if all of the servers are marked dead. pyelasticsearch will make an effort to try a dead one if no live ones remain, and, if it responds, it will mark it live.
+* There are a lot of weirdnesses in the code, like monkeypatching and uses of setattr with constant args.

 License